MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/summarization/how-to/document-summarization.md

 * long: Generates a summary of mostly over 7 sentences, with around 210 tokens.

 #### Using the sentenceCount parameter in extractive summarization
-For the `sentenceCount` parameter (extractive summarization only), you can input a value 1-20 to indicate the desired number of output sentences.
+For the `sentenceCount` parameter, you can input a value 1-20 to indicate the desired number of output sentences.

 ## Service and data limits